thebeebs/oracle-code-adventures/microservices/README.md

+### Ready to Deploy

-1. Let's first make a change to make sure that when you push the code, a difference in the repository is identified and the build job is properly triggered.
+1. Let's first make a change to github to check the build and deploy is now working, when you checkin a difference in the repository is identified and the build job is properly triggered in Wercker.
 So, depending on the language you chose, have your code opened and make the suggested change:

  **Node.JS**: Open the file *xwingnodeclient/app.js* and on the first line insert a comment line with some text.